JofArnold/zkp-learning-in-public/@projects/04-simple-circom-v2.0/README.md

 # About

-Projects uses Circom 2.0, PLONKs, circomlib, snarkjs, ethers.
+Projects demos Circom 2.0, circomlib, snarkjs, ethers, hardhat, solidity (NFT)

 You will need to install Circom somehow and modify the scripts accordingly.
 Have the binary in ./bin/circom as I don't install circom globally.

+Unfortunately I've not been able to get this working with PLONKs due to the compiling step erroring with `circuit too big`

 ## Commands